 The John Chervinsky Emerging Photographer Scholarship seeks to recognize, encourage and reward photographers with the potential to create a body of work and sustain solo exhibitions.
-Awarded annually, the Scholarship provides recipients with a monetary award of $3,000, tuition-free enrollment in Photography Atelier (if awardee not local our on-line class), exhibition of their work at the Griffin Museum of Photography, and a volume from John’s personal library of photography books.
+Awarded annually, the Scholarship provides recipients with a monetary award of $3,000, exhibition of their work at the Griffin Museum of Photography, and a volume from John’s personal library of photography books.
 The Scholarship seeks to provide a watershed moment in the professional lives of emerging photographers, providing them with the support and encouragement necessary to develop, articulate and grow their own vision for photography.

-The scholarship is open to photographers who have produced individual works of photography (defined as an art form utilizing light) and/or are in the process of producing bodies of work.
-Applicants could have participated in a group show but this is not necessary.
+The scholarship is open to photographers who have produced individual works of photography and/or are in the process of producing bodies of work.

 We are looking for candidates who are serious about photography, whose potential is emerging and whose photography will benefit from this scholarship.
 Candidates should not be currently enrolled in a photography degree program.
 There is no age limit.
 There are no residency requirements.

 This scholarship is not for well-established photographers.
 Well-established photographers are individuals in mid-photography-careers and are seen by the public and peers as distinguished in the field of photography and have many accomplishments as a photographer.
-Please note that an artist who has had MULTIPLE SOLO exhibitions in established galleries, major institutions and major museums or has gallery representation will be considered too accomplished to receive this scholarship.
+Please note again that an artist who has had SOLO exhibitions in established galleries/museums or has gallery representation and received significant grant funding (over $3000) will be considered too accomplished to receive this scholarship.